cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -d, --direction {rotatable,non-default,all}
                          specifies when to include direction clause  in  decompiled  schematic definition file: only for blocks affected by rotation, only for block with non-default direction, or for all blocks

+Emulator options:
+  Options to specify whether and how to run the code  or schematic in an emulated environment.
+The emulated processor is much faster than Mindustry processors, but can't run  instructions  which obtain information from the Mindustry World.
+  Memory cells/banks and other processors can be read from or written  to if part of the schematic or, when running just the code, the default processor configuration provided by Mindcode.

+  --emulator-target [{6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}]
+                         selects target processor version and type (a 'm', 'l', 'h' or 'w' suffix specifies the type) --emulator-fps {1.0..240.0}
+                         the fps used by the emulator --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}
+                         the maximum number of instruction executions  to  emulate,  the execution stops when this limit is reached
+  --output-profiling [{true,false}]
+                         output the profiling data into the log file --trace-execution {true,false}
+                         output instruction and variable states at each execution step --dump-variables-on-stop {true,false}
+                         output variable values when the 'stop' instruction is encountered --stop-on-stop-instruction {true,false}
+                         stop execution when the 'stop' instruction is encountered --stop-on-end-instruction {true,false}
+                         stop execution when the 'end' instruction is encountered --stop-on-program-end {true,false}
+                         stop execution when the end of instruction list is reached --err-parse-error {true,false}
+                         stop execution when an error or invalid instruction is encountered during parsing --err-invalid-counter {true,false}
+                         stop execution when an invalid value is written to '@counter' --err-unsupported-opcode {true,false}
+                         stop execution when an instruction unsupported by the emulator is encountered --err-nonexistent-var {true,false}
+                         stop execution when a nonexistent variable is being indirectly accessed --err-assignment-to-fixed-var {true,false}
+                         stop execution on attempts to write a value to an unmodifiable built-in variable --err-not-an-object {true,false}
+                         stop execution when a numeric value is used instead of an object --err-not-a-number {true,false}
+                         stop execution when an object is used instead of a numeric value (nulls are always permitted) --err-unknown-color {true,false}
+                         stop execution when an unknown color is used in a named color literal --err-invalid-character {true,false}
+                         stop execution when an invalid numeric value is used in the 'printchar' instruction --err-invalid-lookup {true,false}
+                         stop execution when an invalid index is used in the 'lookup' instruction --err-invalid-link {true,false}
+                         stop execution when an invalid index is used in the 'getlink' instruction --err-memory-access {true,false}
+                         stop execution when accessing invalid memory-cell or memory-bank index --err-memory-object {true,false}
+                         stop execution when attempting to store an object in external memory --err-unsupported-block-operation {true,false}
+                         stop execution when performing an unsupported operation on a block --err-text-buffer-overflow {true,false}
+                         stop execution when the text buffer size (400 characters) is exceeded --err-invalid-format {true,false}
+                         stop execution when no placeholder for the 'format' instruction exists in the buffer --err-graphics-buffer-overflow {true,false}
+                         stop execution when the graphics buffer size (256 operations) is exceeded --err-runtime-check-failed {true,false}
+                         stop execution when a compiler-generated runtime check fails.
 ```

 ---